DecisionsDev/odm-embedded-jse-exec/simple-loan-validation-runner/README.md

-# Simple loan validation in embedded Java
+# Simple loan validation in an embedded Java application
 This folder contains the source code to execute the ODM loan validation sample in an embedded Java application.

 ![Flow](docs/images/decision_automation_in_map_reduce.png "Architecture")